theniceboy/HoldToSaveImage/README.md

 ## HoldToSaveImage
-A UIWebView that allows user to press and hold to save a image from webview to user's photo album using Swift 2.0
+A UIWebView (using Swift 2.0) that allows users to save a image from webview to their photo album with the common operation: press and hold.

 ### Usage
 ![](https://raw.githubusercontent.com/theniceboy/HoldToSaveImage/master/demo.gif)

-See the example in [ViewController.swift](https://github.com/theniceboy/HoldToSaveImage/blob/master/HoldToSaveImage/ViewController.swift)
+The code example was written in [ViewController.swift](https://github.com/theniceboy/HoldToSaveImage/blob/master/HoldToSaveImage/ViewController.swift)

 ### Requirements
 Swift 2.0 (2.1)